-Manaus is a relatively safe city for travellers to explore during the day and night without a tour guide.
-But even the most experienced travellers can fall foul to local criminals looking to make a quick dollar or cause harm, so we have compiled some essential safety information for your trip to Manaus and beyond into the Amazon.
+Manaus is a relatively safe city for travelers to explore during the day and night without a tour guide.
+But even the most experienced travelers can fall foul to local criminals looking to make a quick dollar or cause harm.

-Favelas have the same reputation as anywhere else in Brazil and are mostly viewed from a distance or in a car with a paid tour guide.
 Sadly, Manaus has issues with drugs due to its connection with Colombia by boat.
-There is minimal border control to stem the flow of drugs and the favelas are rife with drugs.
+There is minimal border control to stem the flow of drugs, and the favelas here are rife with drugs.

-Like any destination, take care of your valuables and belongings.
-Here are some important tips to take on board:
+Beyond the importance of looking after your valuables and belongings, here are some important tips to take on board:

-There are limitless tour agencies and guides to choose from.
-Some are reputable, some aren't so, do your research and find one that will suit your needs.
+There stacks of tour agencies and guides to choose from.
+Some are reputable, some aren't.
+Do your research and find one that operates sustainably and responsibly, but also offers the services you're looking for in the Amazon.
 There are many Caboclos that work for smaller tour agencies; Caboclos are some of the best people to take you to the jungle, they know the city well and they know the jungle like the back of their hand.
 You will be safe in the jungle if you are with someone who knows the jungle.
-The downside is most of these smaller agencies are not available online, you can find them through word-of-mouth, by talking to the locals and other tourists.
+The downside is most of these smaller agencies are not available online, and you have to find them through word-of-mouth, by talking to the locals and other travelers.

-It is highly recommended that you hire a guide if venturing out to the villages or forest as it can be difficult to find people that speak English.
-There is also less access to public transport and accommodation.
+I highly recommend that you hire a guide when venturing out to the villages or into the jungle, as it can be difficult to find people that speak English.
+There is also less access to public transport and accommodation here.

-Learning a little bit of Portuguese can make all the difference in being aware of your surroundings and knowing the potential dangers of any given situation one may be placed in.
-It will also give you the chance to communicate with someone from the culture you are trying to discover.
+Learning a little bit of Portuguese can make all the difference.
+It will also give you the chance to communicate with the locals and experience a different culture.

-Before you leave home, it is recommended to check out what vaccinations you may need for your trip.
-Many diseases such as hepatitis A & B, typhoid and yellow fever are prevalent in South America, with some particularly found in remote locations where access to proper sanitation and personal hygiene may be limited.
+Before you leave home, there are a few recommended vaccinations to get for a trip to Manaus and the Amazon.
+Many diseases such as Hepatitis A and B, Typhoid and Yellow Fever are prevalent in South America, with some particularly found in remote locations where access to sanitation and hygiene may be limited.

 Do not go into the jungle alone and or underprepared.
-The Amazon is an ancient, primal place and once you are deep within the rainforest, access to medical services will be limited.
-There are many things to do and experience but always remain aware of your surroundings and your intuition can be your best friend here.
-Check out our great articles on how to prepare for your Amazon trip and travelling safely through the Amazon.
+The Amazon is an ancient, primal place and once you are deep within the rainforest, access to medical services is limited.
+Always remain aware of your surroundings and your intuition can be your best friend in Manaus.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.